-Part of the Colorado San Juan Skyway, The Million Dollar Highway is a 25 mile stretch of Route 550 in between the towns of Silverton and Ouray.
+Part of the Colorado San Juan Skyway, The Million Dollar Highway is a 25-mile stretch of Route 550 between the towns of Silverton and Ouray.
 Literally cut into the side of a mountain with no guardrails or a shoulder, the road has sheer dropoffs on either side.
-Drive slow, keep your eyes on the road and let passengers enjoy the harrowing views.
+Drive slow, keep your eyes on the road, and let passengers enjoy the harrowing views.

 3. Moki Dugway

 Moki Dugway is a three-mile drive located between Cedar Mesa and Mexican Hat in southeastern Utah, connecting Highways 95 and 163.
 This road, carved from the face of a cliff, was created for truck drivers hauling ore.
 The unpaved switchback road goes right up the side of a mountain at an 11% grade with no guardrail.

 4. Pikes Peak Highway

 Pikes Peak Highway is a 19-mile paved toll road through Colorado’s Rocky Mountains to the summit of Pike’s Peak.
 One of the highest roads in the United States, you climb from 7,400 feet above sea level to 14,115 feet in a short stretch of mountain terrain.

 Going-to-the-Sun Road in Glacier National Park is a 50-mile spine-tingling experience with sheer cliffs and narrow switchbacks.
 Some stretches have no rails or short rock railings, while others only have caution signs warning you of upcoming dangers.

 Zombie Road in Wildwood, Missouri, is considered one of the most haunted routes in the world.
 Officially Lawler Ford Road, this two-mile portion through a dense forest was often used as a shortcut.
 However, a popular urban legend now keeps people away for fear that they would be attacked or murdered by the Zombie Killer.